xingsumq/dynamic-community-detection-IncNSA/README.md

 ***

 **Output Files**
-1. After running `main1_initial.py`, the community result of time step 1 can be obtain (see `./syn_datasets/birth_death/community/community1.txt` for example).
+1. After running `main1_initial.py`, the community result of time step 1 can be obtained (see `./syn_datasets/birth_death/community/community1.txt` for example).

-2. After running `main2.py`, the the community results of all the time steps can be obtain.
+2. After running `main2.py`, the the community results of all the time steps can be obtained.
 The output files include (take dataset `birth_death` as example):
     - `./syn_datasets/birth_death/community`: the results of communities.
     - `./syn_datasets/birth_death/pre_inform`: evolution information of nodes and edges between the two consecutive time steps.
     - `./syn_datasets/birth_death/Q.txt`: evaluation results by modularity.